Sabu-Jaddi: Geography

 Located at the downstream end of the third cataract region on the east bank of the Nile, the rock drawings cover the rugged sandstone cliffs along the Nile bend between the villages of Sabu and Jaddi.
 Additional rock drawings are found along the edges of the narrow wadi Jaddi running inland.

 Description

 The drawings depict symbols, a large range of now extinct wild animals in the area like hippopotamus, crocodile, giraffe, leopard, antelope, scorpion and lion as well as domestic animals, mainly cattle and camels.
-Additionally, there are some human figures, poor in technique.
+Additionally, there are some human figures.

 The game animals appear in a none-natural styled manner and are generally pecked over the surface or hammered out and the elephants are displaying both ears.
 The cattle is represented in a geometrically stylized manner often with distorted corbels.

 Located on subhorizontal slabs bordering the right bank of the wadi there are groups of rowing boats steered with oars.
 Two Nile boat types can be distinguished: Curved bottom boats and flat-bottomed boats with erect stern and bow.
 On some boats, a pilot stands on the roof of the ship's cabin.